 extraterrestrial life with the SETI@HOME project and

-huge amounts of further other projects
+huge amounts of further other projects that are being worked on

 using a cross-platform distributed computing architecture named